blocklet/blocklet-site/developer/docs/pages/how-to/create/index.md

 ![Step 1](./images/add-step-1.jpg)

-In the step of selecting the project type, select `static` if the current project is a `static site project`, or `daily` if the current project is a `backend API service project` or a `full-stack project ", then select `dapp`
+In the step of selecting the project type, select `static` if the current project is a `static site project`, or `daily` if the current project is a `backend API service project` or a `full-stack project`, then select `dapp`

 ![Step 2](./images/add-step-2.jpg)